junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 The charm and beauty of the forest vanish entirely as soon as utter darkness takes over.
 Nocturnal creatures wake up in the sound of branches cracking and owls hooting.
 Creatures, perhaps monsters too.

 Dean reaches for the blade and flashlight in his pocket automatically, gripping them tight, alerted.
-This is how the feeling of déjà vu starts seeping into reality.
+This is how the feeling of deja vu starts seeping into reality.

 The rustling of trees, the eerie deep calls from above, echo behind him, hanging over him three hundred and sixty degrees like a web.
 Everything feels so Purgatory-like that for a minute, he seriously wonders if he somehow mis-stepped through a hidden portal and went back to that nasty place again.